Duplex mismatch: Effects of duplex mismatch

 Communication is possible over a connection in spite of a duplex mismatch.
 Single packets are sent and acknowledged without problems.
 As a result, a simple ping command fails to detect a duplex mismatch because single packets and their resulting acknowledgments at 1-second intervals do not cause any problem on the network.
-A terminal session which sends data slowly (in very short bursts) can also communicate successfully.
-However, as soon as either end of the connection attempts to send any significant amount of data, the network suddenly slows to very low speed.
+A terminal session that sends data slowly (in very short bursts) can also communicate successfully.
+However, as soon as either end of the connection attempts to send any significant amount of data, the network suddenly slows to a very low speed.
 Since the network is otherwise working, the cause is not so readily apparent.

 A duplex mismatch causes problems when both ends of the connection attempt to transfer data at the same time.
 This happens even if the channel is used (from a high-level or user's perspective) in one direction only, in case of large data transfers.
 Indeed, when a large data transfer is sent over a TCP, data is sent in multiple packets, some of which will trigger an acknowledgment packet back to the sender.
 This results in packets being sent in both directions at the same time.

 In such conditions, the full-duplex end of the connection sends its packets while receiving other packets; this is exactly the point of a full-duplex connection.
 Meanwhile, the half-duplex end cannot accept the incoming data while it is sending – it will sense it as a collision.
 The half-duplex device ceases its current data transmission, sends a jam signal instead and then retries later as per CSMA/CD.
 This results in the full-duplex side receiving an incomplete frame with CRC error or a runt frame.
 It does not detect any collision since CSMA/CD is disabled on the full-duplex side.
-As a result, when both devices are attempting to transmit at (nearly) the same time, the packet sent by the full-duplex end will be discarded and lost due to an assumed collision and the packet sent by the half duplex device will be delayed or lost due to a CRC error in the frame.
+As a result, when both devices are attempting to transmit at (nearly) the same time, the packet sent by the full-duplex end will be discarded and lost due to an assumed collision and the packet sent by the half-duplex device will be delayed or lost due to a CRC error in the frame.